teknohog/rautanoppa/README.md

 Design
 ------

-Rautanoppa implements a basic HWRNG by combining the outputs of ring oscillators.
+Rautanoppa implements a basic HWRNG in Verilog, by combining the outputs of ring oscillators.
 With a sufficient number of them, the natural jitter produces a random stream of bits that passes the FIPS 140-2 test, as used in rng-tools.
 The bitstream is output via RS-232 serial port.

 The serial port (UART) code is adapted verbatim from https://github.com/progranism/Open-Source-FPGA-Bitcoin-Miner.
 A